haesleinhuepf/git-bob/readme.md

 4. Comment on the issue with `git-bob solve` or `git-bob implement this` (an alias for `solve`) to trigger git-bob.
 5. Wait for git-bob to create a pull request (PR) addressing the issue.
 6. Review the PR and comment on the PR or on the original issue if changes are needed.
-7. Wait for git-bob to create another PR with the requested changes.
-Depending on if you commented on the PR or on the issue, the starting point for the new modification will be different.
+7. Wait for git-bob to create new PR or modifying the existing PR with the requested changes.
 8. Repeat steps 3-5 as necessary until the issue is resolved satisfactorily.

 ## Use-case examples